Your journey starts here

 Please fill out the Inquiry Form to set up your Admission Portal account.

-To schedule your campus visit, please contact the Admission Office at 805-684-4127 ext.
+To schedule your campus visit, please get in touch with the Admission Office at 805-684-4127 ext.
 217, admission@cate.org.
+As a reminder, an interview is required to be considered a complete applicant.

 Virtual interviews are reserved for students outside California.